jt14den/terraform-aws-infrastructure/learners/setup.md

 ::::::::::::::::::::::::::::::::::::: checklist

+If you are using a personal AWS account without Identity Center, ask the instructor for an alternative setup.

 Before running `aws configure sso`, confirm the following:

 - IAM Identity Center is **enabled** in your AWS account